 ELIAS ARC: HERO OF THE GREAT WAR

 Jaune wasn't terribly impressed.
 If his family was supposed to be so strong, then where were they?
-The story went that he had been left in the outskirts of Carbo village by a nomadic gypsy band with nothing but the thin clothes on his back and a sword at his feet.
+The story went that he had been left in the outskirts of Carbo village by group of nomads with nothing but the thin clothes on his back and a sword at his feet.

 He shook his head.
 As far as he was concerned, his sword was just a simple weapon with no other great meaning behind it.
 He didn't care if the greatest hero of all time had used it.
 There was certainly nothing of that legacy left now.
 He gazed at the broad shouldered and finely chiseled frame of his ancestor.
 It was made of solid gray granite.
 His stance was confident, with one leg atop a stone, and a hand on his hip.
 The sword in question was hanging faithfully at his side.
 He had a smartly trimmed beard, and close cropped hair.
 Jaune imagined Elias to have the same fair hair and piercing blue eyes as he had.
 It was a nice statue, but Jaune wasn't in any hurry to get his own any time soon.

 Before long he'd found himself inside the overlarge mansion, and found that it was the central building for the campus.
 Made sense.
 He was ushered into a large ballroom where a stage had been set up in the far end.
-The room was done up in stately gray tones with glowing green lines to help accentuate the grays.
+The room was done up in stately gray tones with glowing green lines for accents.
 Jaune applauded the interior decorator.

 Prospective students milled about, murmuring excitedly about what the next step might be.
 Jaune elected to hang around the back of the crowd.